Baltimore Orioles take SS Jackson Holliday with No. 1 overall pick in 2022 MLB draft

 Published

-The future looks a bit brighter in Baltimore with Oklahoma high school star kicking off the 2022 MLB draft.
+The future looks a bit brighter in Baltimore with Jackson Holliday kicking off the 2022 MLB draft.
 Follow along for every pick in Round 1.

 Published

-The future looks a bit brighter in Baltimore with Oklahoma high school star kicking off the 2022 MLB draft.
+The future looks a bit brighter in Baltimore with Jackson Holliday kicking off the 2022 MLB draft.
 Follow along for every pick in Round 1.

+Jackson Holliday, son of seven time All-Star Matt Holliday, is headed to the Baltimore Orioles after being selected No.1 in the..

 Shortstop Jackson Holliday, the son of seven-time All-Star Matt Holliday, was selected by the Baltimore Orioles as the No. 1..